guswns531/mpi-docker/README.md

 ## Step 3: Build the Docker Image

 Now, build the Docker image using the `Dockerfile` created in the previous step.
+There is a warning to use enviorment for the password.
+It is safe to ignore it.
 ```bash
 docker build -t mpi-docker .
 ```